Apply for an asset protection permit

 - If no damage has occurred: we will refund your bond.

 - If damage has occurred: we will request repairs.
 Once these have been completed to our satisfaction, the bond can be refunded.
+Please note a bond refund can take up to 28 days to be processed after approval.

 Ask to extend your permit